virtool/virtool-website/content/docs/manual/ug_hmms/index.md

 We highly recommend using the official models and annotations.
 It is very easy to obtain and use this data without leaving Virtool.

-1. Go to _HMM_ in the main navigation bar.
+Go to _HMM_ in the main navigation bar.

    ![HHM in Main Navigation Bar](nav.png)

-2. If no HMM reference data has been installed, you will see the following:
+If no HMM reference data has been installed, you will see the following:

    ![No HMM Data Found](/docs/manual/tut_hmms/no_data.png)

-3. Click the **Download Official** button to begin downloading the data.
+Click the **Download Official** button to begin downloading the data.
 This could take some time.

    ![Installing HMMs](/docs/manual/tut_hmms/installing.png)

-4. When the download is complete, the data will be imported into Virtool and you can browse the annotations and use the NuVs analysis algorithm.
+When the download is complete, the data will be imported into Virtool and you can browse the annotations and use the NuVs analysis algorithm.
    ![Browse HMMs](/docs/manual/tut_hmms/top.png)

 # Exploring Annotations {#annotations}

 You can browse the annotations used in NuVs results.

-1. After HMM data has been installed, go to _HMM_ in the main navigation bar.
+After HMM data has been installed, go to _HMM_ in the main navigation bar.
    ![Browse HMMs](browse.png)

-2. Use the search bar to find HMMs by annotative name (_eg_.
+Use the search bar to find HMMs by annotative name (_eg_.
 RNA replicase).
-   <video autoplay muted loop><source src="replicase.mp4" type="video/mp4" /></video>
+   {{< video"replicase.mp4" >}}

-3. Click on an HMM item to view its details.
+Click on an HMM item to view its details.
    ![Browse HMMs](detail.png)

 ## Annotation Fields